andrej-fischer/EMu/README.md

-# EMu stable release
+# How to get the EMu software

-The current stable release, including a pre-compiled executable of EMu for Mac OS X (64bit), can be found on our [ftp](ftp://ftp.sanger.ac.uk/pub/teams/153/EMu/) site at:
+The current stable release and a pre-compiled executable of EMu for Mac OS X (64bit), can be found [here](https://github.com/andrej-fischer/EMu/releases).

-`ftp://ftp.sanger.ac.uk/pub/teams/153/EMu/`

 # Test EMu

-The main executable is called `EMu`.
-To test `EMu` type:
+To test `EMu`, type the following on the command line while in the main directory.

 `$ ./build/EMu --mut 21_breast_cancers.mutations.txt --opp 21_breast_cancers.opportunity.txt --pre ./test`

 # Compilation

-To compile EMu yourself, you need to fulfill the following dependencies:

-* A C++ compiler, such as g++.
-* An installation of the GNU scientific library (v14 or later).
-* The software uses openMP.
-If you do not wish to use openMP, comment out the corresponding lines in MutSpecEM.cpp and in the Makefile.

-[If you try to compile EMu on a machine without admin rights, you might need to change the paths in the Makefile to point to your local installation of gsl, if they are not in `/usr/local/`.
-Then simply type 'make' on the command line, while in the source file directory.]
+To compile EMu yourself, you need an installation of the GNU scientific library ([GSL](http://www.gnu.org/software/gsl/), v14 or later).
+On a machine without admin rights, you might need to change the paths in the Makefile to point to your local installation of gsl, if they are not in `/usr/local/`.
+The software uses openMP.
+If you do not wish to use openMP, remove the `-fopenmp` flag in the Makefile.

+Finally, simply type `make` on the command line.

 # EMu usage

-##Command line arguments:
+## Command line arguments:

-###Required:
+### Required

 * `--mut [file]` The path to the flat text file of mutation counts (a Nsamples x Nchannels matrix)

 * `--opp [file/human-genome/human-exome]`  Specifies the mutational opportunity.